RadW2020/radw2020.github.io/_posts/2025-11-14-BitfiTech Exchange Descentralizado.md

 ---

 ## Architecture: Distributing Everything

-The architecture that emerged centers on several interconnected components, each addressing a specific aspect of the distributed coordination problem.

 At the core sits a distributed orderbook where each node maintains its own independent instance.
 When someone creates an order on one node, that order needs to propagate to every other node in the network.
 I chose to implement this using a gossip protocol similar to how BitTorrent distributes files.
 Each node that receives a new order forwards it to its peers, creating a cascade that eventually reaches the entire network.
 This approach proved surprisingly robust, as there's no single communication path that could fail and prevent order propagation.